-9.5C Bridge management capability
+9.5C User plane node management capability

-The purpose of the Bridge management capability information element is to inform the TSN AF of the Bridge parameters supported by the NW-TT.
+The purpose of the User plane node management capability information element is to inform the TSN AF of the User plane node parameters supported by the NW-TT.

-The Bridge management capability information element is coded as shown in figure 9.5C.1, figure 9.5C.2, and table 9.5C.1.
+The User plane node management capability information element is coded as shown in figure 9.5C.1, figure 9.5C.2, and table 9.5C.1.

-The Bridge management capability information element has a minimum length of 5 octets and a maximum length of 65534 octets.
+The User plane node management capability information element has a minimum length of 5 octets and a maximum length of 65534 octets.